alesya-h/strap/docs/zettelkasten.md

 `strap zk` is a shared agent/human zettelkasten.
 Markdown files are the source of truth; SQLite, FTS5, and `sqlite-vec` provide a derived text/vector index.
 The command is a self-contained Babashka capsule; its index helper is command-private and reached through `strap inner zk index`.

+This shape is intentional.
+The zettelkasten is conceptually one subsystem: markdown overlays, tombstones, wikilinks, backlinks, derived SQLite/FTS/vector indexes, and the agent-facing `zk` tool all need to agree on note identity.
+Keeping those pieces under the `zk` command directory avoids turning implementation details into public commands or shared libraries.

 ## Setup

 By default the CLI loads sqlite-vec as `vec0`, which matches the NixOS setup tested here: